JDL Travel

 Fam

 This week also marked a milestone in Luna's recovery - 10 weeks post surgery!
 We took some videos of her walking to send to the surgeon for review.
-Later in the week we had a call with the surgeon who was pleased with Luna's recovery and eased some anxiety I had about pushing her activity levels.
-The leg hair on the other hand was choosing quite an interesting re-growth pattern with her spot being the last to grow back.
+Later in the week we had a call with the surgeon who was pleased with Luna's recovery.
+The leg hair however was choosing quite an interesting re-growth pattern with her spot being the last to grow back.

 Luna hair

-At some point once we knew we were staying in Myrtle, we decided it was time to bite the bullet and find a truck cap for Clifford (The Big Red Truck).
-We did some research and went to a local shop one Saturday morning to learn more about the options and pricing.
-I'm not sure if the cap was really nice, or we were just so ready for extra storage, but we made up our minds quickly!
+Once we knew we were staying in Myrtle, we decided to bite the bullet and find a truck cap for Clifford (The Big Red Truck).
+We did some research and went to a local shop one weekend to learn more about the options and pricing.
+I'm not sure if the cap was really nice, or we were just so ready for extra storage, but we placed an order that day!
 We ordered a mid-rise cap that would be color matched, and picked out features we hoped to use for camping and maybe a solar panel installation in the future.
 It was a little bit of a gamble as they said it could take some time for the cap to come in and we knew we were planning to leave early April.
 Luckily, the cap came faster than we expected and install was quick.
-It was a little bittersweet (mostly for Dylan) to lose the truck bed by adding a cap, but the cap immediately proved useful as our new garage/shed!
+It was a little bittersweet to lose the truck bed by adding a cap, but the cap immediately proved useful as our new garage!

 Pre-cap